slopezpereyra/slopezpereyra.github.io/_posts/2023-03-17-ThePurposeOfScience.md

 utter wastefulness) of blind technological advancement as it occurs today.

 The meaning of any idea —the pragmatist claims— is the whole of its effects.
 I
 venture: the meaning of any discipline too.
-Whatever meaning computer science is to have lays in our hands.